minshi123/gitlab/doc/user/compliance/license_compliance/index.md

     MAVEN_CLI_OPTS: -Dmaven.wagon.http.ssl.allowall=true -Dmaven.wagon.http.ssl.ignore.validity.dates=true -Dmaven.wagon.http.ssl.insecure=true
 ```

-Alternatively, a Java key store can be used to verify the TLS connection.
+Alternatively, you can use a Java key store to verify the TLS connection.
+For instructions on how to
-Instructions on how to generate a key store file can be found in the
+generate a key store file, see the
 [Maven Guide to Remote repository access through authenticated HTTPS](http://maven.apache.org/guides/mini/guide-repository-ssl.html).

 ### Selecting the version of Python